mertbarutcuoglu/UBC-Course-Analyzer-Desktop-Application/README.md

 I applied Singleton Design Pattern to my CourseList class.
 Making this change also improves cohesion because now the other GUI classes doesn't have to ensure that the CourseList is the same and its content doesn't change during the page transitions.

+- CoursePage class is the GUI class that shows the details of a course like its name, average, and its data visualizations.
+I noticed that this class also creates the data visualization panels and also handles and performs the related tasks.
+This violates the Single Responsibility Principle, therefore it causes poor cohesion.
+To solve this issue by improving cohesion, I created two new classes, FiveYearAverageGraph and GradeDistributionChart.
+These classes handle and perform the creation of the data visualization and the related tasks to this.
+Therefore, it improves cohesion by following the Single Responsibility Principle.

 ### Instructions for Grader ###